BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-json-api.md

 go get github.com/furiousteam/BLOC-rpc-go
 ```

-## Getting Started
+## **Getting Started**

 This section describes [BLOC](https://bloc.money) integration process into your service with BLOC e-commerce solution called [BLOC-service](bloc-service-index.md) RPC Wallet.

-Each method has its own example and description that can be found by clicking the details button from the [BLOC-DEVELOPER](https://bloc-developer) website.
+Each method has its own example and description that can be found by clicking the details button from the [BLOC-DEVELOPER](https://bloc-developer.com) website.

 To start using [BLOC-service](bloc-service-index.md) you must first generate a container.
 Container file is the only file that stores all data required to run your service.
 It contains user addresses and private keys required to operate them. **Make sure to backup this file regularly**.

-To generate a new container visit the [BLOC-service RPC Wallet command line arguments](https://bloc-developer.com/api_bloc-service/cli_arguments) and look at the `--generate-container` function to read the explanation.
+To generate a new container visit the [this guide](bloc-service-command-line.md#generate-a-new-container-file) to read the explanation.
 More on how to start and operate BLOC-service RPC Wallet can be found [here](bloc-service-command-line.md).

-To start the BLOC-service JSON RPC API server at http://localhost:8070, run:
+To start the BLOC-service JSON RPC API server at http://localhost:8070 run:

 `./BLOC-service`

 To make the server accessible from another computer, use the --rpc-bind-ip 0.0.0.0 switch.

 `./BLOCd --rpc-bind-ip=0.0.0.0`

 To make a JSON RPC request to your BLOC-service RPC Wallet you should use POST request that looks like this: